CalmDownVal/signal/readme.md

 ### Pros

-- ✅ supports async handlers with serial and parallel invocation strategies
+- ✅ supports async handlers and both serial or parallel invocation
-- ✅ does not rely on class inheritance or mixins
 - ✅ written and compatible with TypeScript
 - ✅ tiny, without any dependencies (<2 kB)
+- ✅ does not rely on class inheritance or mixins
 - ✅ smoothly integrates with standard event emitters
 - ✅ does not rely on event name strings, which are harder to use with autocompletion or type-checking and can be a source of silly bugs due to typos